kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/structural/adapter/notes.md

 ## Definition
 - Adapter : Kind of converted, Power adapter
-- Its a kind of intermediate layer that transform one form to another, like 2/3 pin extension
+- It's a kind of intermediate layer that transform one form to another, like 2/3 pin extension

+> Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 > Adapter DP ensures that our code base remains maintainable
 > when we are talking to third party api library/sdk

+> This design pattern acts as a bridge between two different interfaces.
+> It can convert the interface of a class, to make it compatible with a client who is expecting a different interface, without changing the source code of the class.

 ## Problem Statement
-Lets suppose you have a software system, it is connected to third party api like aws.
+Let's suppose you have a software system, it is connected to third party api like aws.
-- I might want to change third party provider in future
+- We might want to change third party provider in future
-- Third party api we were dependent on gets deprecated.
+- Third party api we were dependent on, gets deprecated.